11 Tricks to Avoid Holiday Belly Bloat

 Reach for a smaller plate

 Portion control is king during this time of year, says Gisela Bouvier, a registered dietitian in Port Charlotte, Florida.
-“Use a smaller plate and focus on loading it up with vegetables and lean proteins in the buffet line,” she advises.
+“Use a smaller plate and focus on loading it up with vegetables and lean proteins in the all you eat buffet line,” she advises.
 Try these daily habits that help you reduce belly bloat.

 Don’t arrive to your holiday meal starving